enkidevs/curriculum/git/workflow/finding-commits/specify-a-commit-by-its-ancestry.md

 ---
 author: rosielowther

 type: normal

 category: feature

 ---

-# Specify a commit by its ancestry
+# Specify a Commit by Its Ancestry

 ---